Examples of Epigrams: the Best Epigrams of All Time

 footing with Homer, acclaimed as the 'tenth muse.'"

-Here are my loose translations of three of my favorite Sapphic epigrams:
+Here are my modern English translations of three of my favorite Sapphic epigrams:

 Sappho, fragment 42, loose translation by Michael R. Burch